AmanAryan007/password-manager/README.md

-# password manager is a software tool designed to securely store and manage login information for websites, applications, and other digital services.
+# password manager
+Itis a software tool designed to securely store and manage login information for websites, applications, and other digital services.
 With a password manager, users can generate unique, complex passwords for each of their accounts, and store them in an encrypted database protected by a master password or other security features.

 Password managers offer a number of benefits, including: